offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | - | n |
 | a | - |

-To re-formulate the alignment graph above as a HMM, think of the paths through the alignment graph as emitting symbols in a sequence rather than alinging two sequences together.
-For example, from the perspective of the first sequence \[n], each edge that goes ...
+To re-formulate the alignment graph above as a HMM, think of the paths through the alignment graph as emitting symbols in a sequence rather than aligning two sequences together.
+For example, from the first sequence \[n]'s perspective, each edge that goes ...

  * down represents a gap, which can be represented by a non-emitting hidden state.
  * right represents an emission, which can be represented by an emitting hidden state.